 Dog and cat food may seem pretty similar on the surface, but there are certain differences to take note of.
 Felines are carnivores and need meat as their main source of food.
-Canines, however, are omnivores and require diets with more fibre--something a strictly carnivorous diet can’t provide.
+Canines, however, are omnivores and require diets with more fibres, something a strictly carnivorous diet can’t provide.

 In addition to the necessary meat requirements that felines have, they also need certain B-complex vitamins and amino acids such as taurine, something that dog food doesn’t contain.